Iconos/Pokegenesys-Project/README.md

 Moves Module contains the building blocks necessary to create moves or attacks within the system.
 It is based upon the Signature Spell section of the Genesys handbook.

 Catching Module contains the basic data for catching a pokemon with a ball.
-Several balls are listed, but the expansion of this module is planned.
+Several balls are listed Apricot balls have been added, but require clarification due to their Scrap Item requirements.

+Crafting Module contains data required to obtain building materials(Scraps) and rules for using those materials to craft basic items.
+Scraps have attributes that can be used to craft specific items, but can also be used as a simple currency for most common items.
+Further expansion and clarification is needed.

 Berries Module contains data for every official berry variant along with their effects.
-Some effects have been altered from their original versions to provide more versatility within the system.
+Some effects have been altered from their original versions to provide more versatility within the system.(ex.
+Status Condition healing berries only suppress the status condition for a period of time.
+The Master ball is not entirely infallable, but does ignore a pokemon's Catch Rate and Wounds)

 (Optional) Emotion Engine Module contains a method to expand on the motivations section of the Genesys handbook.
 This section is a more robust method of determining a creature's actions based on stimuli.
 It is especially geared towards simulating the pokemon's side of a relationship between themselves and their trainer.
 It is entirely optional.